Guide to Down Payment Assistance in All 50 States

 How to qualify for down payment assistance

-Eligibility criteria vary wildly between different programs.
+Eligibility criteria can vary wildly between different programs.
 So, if you don't qualify for one that covers your area, it's worth hunting further to see if there's one that will help you.

 Some programs specialize in helping select groups.
 So it's possible you may get to the front of the line if you're a veteran/current servicemember, or a firefighter, or work in education, health care or law enforcement.
 Many others prioritize applicants on average or lower incomes.
 But anyone with a mortgage preapproval letter can apply.